run3134/system-design-101/README.md

 1. Security: The asymmetric encryption goes only one way.
 This means that if the server tries to send the encrypted data back to the client, anyone can decrypt the data using the public key.

 2. Server resources: The asymmetric encryption adds quite a lot of mathematical overhead.
 It is not suitable for data transmissions in long sessions.

+How https related to authentication, user|pwd, cookie/token, jwt, sso, auth2.0?
+- this is used in establish secured tcp connection after authenticated
+- is the encryption the same as the one during authentication? this SSL, certificates

 ### Oauth 2.0 Explained With Simple Terms.